Faculty & Staff Information

 - The associate vice president of academic affairs, if the student anticipates taking coursework that will satisfy general education requirements

-- The financial aid office, if financial aid will be applied to the program
+- Student financial services, if financial aid will be applied to the program

 The global education office is the last party to receive and review the form before sending it to the registrar.

 - Department chairs reserve the right to deny course equivalencies if they do not meet department standards.